vinaypant33/search_ads_growth_analytics_platform/README.md

 ## Screenshots

 ### PostgreSQL Warehouse Layers

 <p align="center">
   <img src="https://github.com/vinaypant33/search_ads_growth_analytics_platform/blob/main/database/er_diagrams/PG%20Admin%20Screenshot%20of%20Schemas.png" width="500"/>
 </p>

-### dbt Build Success
+### Raw Events Table

 <p align="center">
   <img src="https://github.com/vinaypant33/search_ads_growth_analytics_platform/blob/main/database/er_diagrams/Raw%20Events.png" width="600"/>
 </p>

 ### dbt Lineage Graph

 <p align="center">
   <img src="https://github.com/vinaypant33/search_ads_growth_analytics_platform/blob/main/extra_files/Lineage%20Graph/Lineage%20Graph.png" width="600"/>
 </p>

 ### Tableau Growth Overview Dashboard

 <p align="center">
   <img src="https://github.com/vinaypant33/search_ads_growth_analytics_platform/blob/main/dashboards/screenshots/Dashbaord%20Screenshot.png" width="600"/>
 </p>

 ---

 ## Design Decisions

-**Why dbt instead of Tableau calculated fields?**
+### Why dbt instead of Tableau calculated fields?

-Business logic in dbt means version-controlled SQL, testable models, a lineage graph, and metrics that can be reused across any BI tool.
-Tableau calculated fields are invisible inside the workbook and cannot be tested or audited.
+Business logic in dbt means version-controlled SQL, testable models, a lineage graph, and reusable metrics.
+Tableau is used only as the presentation layer.

+This makes the project closer to a real analytics engineering workflow, where metrics are prepared before they reach the BI tool.

+---

-**Why no physical foreign key constraints in PostgreSQL?**
+### Why no physical foreign key constraints in PostgreSQL?

-Analytical warehouses use logical relationships through dbt models, joins, and tests — not physical constraints.
-Models are rebuilt on each run; physical FKs would break incremental load patterns and are not standard in dbt-based workflows.
+In a dbt-based analytical warehouse, relationships are usually handled logically through models, joins, documentation, and tests.

+Physical foreign keys are more common in transactional systems.
+Analytical models are often rebuilt, refreshed, or materialised through transformation pipelines, so dbt tests are used to validate relationships instead of enforcing every relationship physically in the database.

+---

-**Why export to CSV for Tableau?**
+### Why export to CSV for Tableau?

 Tableau Public does not support live PostgreSQL connections.
-Mart exports replicate the extract-and-publish pattern used in production Tableau Server and Tableau Cloud setups.

-**Why GitHub Actions?**

-Two workflows — a PR check (dbt parse/compile) and a scheduled daily run — demonstrate how a production dbt pipeline would be automated and monitored without dbt Cloud.
+Mart exports replicate an extract-based workflow where curated datasets are prepared and then consumed by the BI layer.

 ---

+### Why GitHub Actions?

+GitHub Actions adds automated validation to the project.
+The workflows show how dbt parsing, compilation, and scheduled checks can be integrated into a production-style analytics workflow without using dbt Cloud.

+---

+## Business Impact

+This platform enables:

+* Better visibility into product growth
+* Clearer understanding of user behaviour
+* Funnel performance monitoring
+* Revenue attribution by category and brand
+* Tested and reusable metrics
+* Separation of business logic from dashboard design
+* More reliable reporting for growth and product teams

+---

+## Project Highlights

+* End-to-end analytics engineering pipeline
+* PostgreSQL warehouse with raw, staging, fact, dimension, and mart layers
+* dbt Core models for transformation, testing, and lineage
+* Tableau dashboard connected to curated mart exports
+* GitHub Actions for automated validation
+* Business logic handled before the BI layer
+* Built to reflect real-world product analytics workflows

+---

 ## Future Improvements

-- Add Airflow orchestration
+* Add Airflow orchestration
-- Add dbt Cloud scheduling
+* Add dbt Cloud scheduling
-- Deploy to a cloud warehouse (BigQuery or Snowflake)
+* Deploy to a cloud warehouse such as BigQuery or Snowflake
-- Add retention cohort analysis
+* Add retention cohort analysis
-- Add incremental dbt models
+* Add incremental dbt models
-- Add automated Tableau extract refresh
+* Add automated Tableau extract refresh
-- Add experiment significance testing
+* Add experiment significance testing
-- Add advanced product and category segmentation
+* Add advanced product and category segmentation

+---

+## Final Note

+This project is designed to show how product analytics can be built as a structured data system, not just as a dashboard.

+It demonstrates how raw clickstream data can be ingested, transformed, tested, modelled, and delivered into a business-facing dashboard using a modern analytics engineering workflow.